stevedatadog/katacoda-scenarios/datadog-201/2-runbooks/1-create-context.md

 1. Select the **link-to-resource** placholder
 1. Type CTRL+V (PC) or CMD+V (macOS) to paste the URL over the placholder
 1. Repeat this process for the executive dashboard, typing "exec"
+1. If at any point the text cell exits edit mode before you're done, over over the text cell and click the **Edit** button.

 You cannot yet use this quick nav technique for specific SLOs.
 However, you can use it to navigate to the SLO list: